The Bose Portable Speaker Is Excellent

 When I asked, “Alexa, what’s your battery level?” it responded that this device doesn’t have a battery, which is obviously wrong.

 The Echo Dot with Clock serves dual purpose as a clock.
 When a timer is running, I can glance at it to see how much time remains.
-I can’t do that on the Portable Speaker.
+I can’t do that on the Bose.

 On one occasion, when I asked for the date, both Alexas answered.

-When it works, Alexa’s voice sounds more natural on the Portable Speaker than on the Echo Dot.
+When it works, Alexa’s voice sounds more natural on the Bose than on the Echo Dot.

 Closer and it becomes too boomy — it’s distracting, and instruments become muddled together rather than sounding discrete.